For long-wearing masks that don’t hurt your ears

 Second, Velcro can feel quite scratchy on sensitive skin for people who have short or no hair, or who prefer to have the lower strap under their hair.

 An adjustable strap is not at all necessary to hold the lower part of the mask in place — in fact, you hardly need anything at all.
 The customized fit of the upper strap holds the mask so securely that the lower elastic is just there as back-up.

 How to get Ear Rescue straps on your mask

 You can upgrade your masks to have Ear Rescue straps (instead of the standard elastic ear loops or ties) by selecting the “Upgrade to Ear Rescue straps” <OR whatever we end up calling this option on the website!> option when you order your masks.

-You should be able to add this option on to the “Put on a good Face,” Ziggurat, and Anteater mask styles.
+You should be able to add this option on to the “Put on a good Face,” Ziggurat, Anteater, Gondola, and Sparrowhawk mask styles.
 We’re not currently offering it for Accordion masks, because the straight-across-the-top cut of this mask style doesn’t play nicely with the angle at which the upper straps need to be attached.